-Apply appropriate fertilizer to trees, shrubs and lawns before the end of November.
-The plants use the fertilizer to produce new roots for next year.
-You should also water any new or fragile growth until the ground freezes so that they may be able to retain some of the moisture.
+Apply appropriate fertilizer to trees, shrubs, and lawns before the end of November.
+The plants use the fertilizer to produce new roots for the next year.
+You should also water any new or fragile growth until the ground freezes so that it may be able to retain some of the moisture.

 Remove all dead plant and vegetable matter, especially any diseased materials that might spread into the next season.
 Trim your perennial plants to within a few inches of the ground to encourage new and stronger growth next year.
 Throw all dying annuals on the compost along with any kitchen garbage.
 (If you don’t have a compost started you should get a good book from the library on it, and see why it is so good for your garden.)

 Late fall is also a good time to test your soil for things like pH level and nutrient content so you can add whatever is necessary to improve it.
-Your compost, manure from a neighbors farm, bone meal, and various other organic materials can be put on your garden to improve the health of the soil as well as next years harvest.
-Preparing your soil now will give it plenty of time to absorb the nutrients and make it healthier before it’s time to put in a garden again.
+Your compost, manure from a neighbor’s farm, bone meal, and various other organic materials can be put in your garden to improve the health of the soil as well as next year’s harvest.
+Preparing your soil now will give it plenty of time to absorb the nutrients and make it healthier before it’s time to put it in a garden again.